-SICTL continued to reinforce the requirement for operators to immediately shut down mobile equipment if safe to do so whenever a leak is detected.
-This has significantly reduced oil ingress into stormwater drains (none occurred in this reporting period), tracking across the terminal and amount of oil spilled and pooled.
+SICTL continued to reinforce the requirement for operators to immediately shut down mobile equipment if safe to do so whenever an oil leak is detected.
+This has significantly reduced oil ingress into stormwater drains, tracking across the terminal and amount of oil spilled and pooled.